 Anaerobic Respiration

-Free Anaerobic Respiration revision notes for OCR A Level Biology – covering specification point 5.2.2 (ii).
+Free Anaerobic Respiration OCR A Level Biology revision notes – covering specification point 5.2.2 (ii).

 Anaerobic respiration occurs when oxygen is not available as the final electron acceptor in the electron transport chain.